-The Executive Headteacher is responsible for ensuring that an appropriate range of external accreditation is available to students, and that examination procedures are followed rigorously.
-RBNWL will appoint an examinations officer.
+The Head of Centre is responsible for ensuring that an appropriate range of external accreditation is available to students, and that examination procedures are followed rigorously.
+RB Norfolk will appoint an Examinations Officer.

 Policy statement, provision and safeguards

 The purpose of the policy is to ensure that: